ryanjdillon/ecopatch/presentation.md

             o.alive = False
 ```

 After winging it, I made a plotting app, using `Bokeh`, which revieled I had almost correct numbers, but there were still organisms in patch 1 (using `python` indexing convention), which shouldnt have been according to the optimal strategy landscape.
+See [the readme](README.md) for directions on running it.

 I went to back to the book, but when reading it, it felt far more complicated than my interpretation of things, so I stopped reading.
 He quickly pointed out the errors, and I went and fixed them.